djtulan/nunchuk64/README.md

 ## Milestones
 - ☑ Tested with "Nindendo NES Classic Mini Controller" replica
+- ☑ Tested with "original Nindendo Nunchuk Controller"
+- ☑ Tested with "Nindendo Nunchuk Controller" replica
+- ☑ Tested with different other NES/SNES Clones
 - ☐ Analog input like Nunchuk or Analog Gamepad

+## Supported and tested Hardware
+Currently the following hardware is supported (see [Supported Controllers](./supported_controllers))

 ## Dependecies
 - KiCad to see schematic and layout
 - avr-gcc toolchain for compiling the firmware

-## Supported Hardware
-Currently the following hardware is supported: [Supported Controllers](./supported_controllers)

 ## My personal project goals
 - ☑ learn KiCad design workflow